yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_install/install_dependencies.md

 ## Install dependencies from RedHat Software Collections (RHSCL)

 On a Red Hat Enterprise Linux (RHEL7) installation, the default PHP version available in the official repository is 5.4.
 However, API Portal only supports PHP 7.1+.
-To install PHP 7.1+, you can use RedHat Software Collections (RHSCL).
+You can use RedHat Software Collections (RHSCL) to install PHP 7.1+.

 ### Enable RedHat Software Collections